The Scientifically Proven Best Morning Routine for Peak Productivity and Creativity

 Implementation:

-- Drink 16-32 ounces of water within 30 minutes of waking
+• Drink a full glass of water (16-32 ounces) within 30 minutes of waking to improve digestion and rehydrate your body

 2. Light Exposure

 Morning light exposure is crucial for regulating your circadian rhythm.
+Exposure to natural light in the morning helps synchronize your body’s internal clock, boosts mood, and increases energy.
 Research published in Sleep Health shows that 30-45 minutes of morning light can advance sleep timing and improve sleep quality [7].

 Implementation: